-Interstate 26 angles southeast from Upstate South Carolina to the LowCountry and the Atlantic Coastal Plain.
-The freeway serves Charleston at the eastern terminus, linking it with the capital city and the Greenville/Spartanburg area (in conjunction with Interstate 385) before leaving the state en route to Asheville, North Carolina and the Tri-Cities of Tennessee.
-The highway carries four lanes for the most part, with exceptions through the Columbia and Charleston areas.
+Interstate 26 angles southeast from Upstate South Carolina to the LowCountry and Atlantic Coastal Plain.
+The freeway serves Charleston at the eastern terminus, linking it with the capital city and the Greenville/Spartanburg area (in conjunction with Interstate 385).
+Northward from the Palmetto State, I-26 continues to Hendersonville and Asheville, North Carolina and the Tri-Cities in eastern Tennessee.
+Outside of the metro areas in South Carolina, I-26 remains rural, generally with four travel lanes.

 The first stretch of Interstate 26 opened in 1960.5

 The "Malfunction Junction" area of St. Andrews was slated for a massive overhaul starting in mid-1988 with right of way acquisition as part of a $80-million improvement project.
-Work touted two new directional ramps from Interstate 26 to Interstate 20, and a collector distributor roadway system northward from I-126 to the St. Andrews Road interchange of I-26.1 Funding for this project never matriculated and work never occurred.
+Proposals outlined two new directional ramps from I-26 to Interstate 20, and a collector distributor roadway system northward from I-126 to the St. Andrews Road interchange along I-26.1 Funding for this project however never matriculated.

-23 years later, studies and designs were again undertaken to address the Interstates 20 and 26 interchange.
-Cost for the project were forecast at $400-million, with funding uncertain in February 2011.3
+23 years later, studies and designs were again undertaken to address issues at the exchange between Interstates 20 and 26.
+Cost for the project were forecast at $400-million in February 2011, but again funding was not secured.3

-Exit 102 with South Carolina 60 (Lake Murray Boulevard) was upgraded from a half-diamond interchange into a six-ramp partial-cloverleaf interchange during work between March 3, 19974 and late 1999.
-This work followed an expansion of I-26 from four to six lanes between Harbison Boulevard and U.S. 176 (Ballentine exit) in December 1993.
+Exit 102 with South Carolina 60 (Lake Murray Boulevard) was upgraded from a half diamond to a six-ramp parclo interchange during work between March 3, 19974 and late 1999.
+This construction followed an expansion of I-26 from four to six lanes between Harbison Boulevard and U.S. 176 (Ballentine exit) in December 1993.